 Between Squamish and Whistler, you will find Garibaldi Provincial Park, one of the most stunning areas in Canada known for its alpine lakes, glaciers, extinct stratovolcanoes, and mountainous landscape.
 This park has one of Canada’s most famous landmarks – the Panorama Ridge.
 From atop this ridge, you get a bird’s eye view of Garibaldi Lake, a massive glacial lake that was formed by volcanic activity around 9,000 years ago.
 Surrounding Garibaldi Lake are towering stratovolcanoes and mountains that will take your breath away.
 It’s one of the most incredible sights in Canada.

 The hike starts at the Rubble Creek trailhead about 30 minutes north of Squamish down Daisy Lake Road.
 Getting to the ridge is no easy feat, however.
 The 32 km round trip hike is best done by doing a multi-day hiking and camping trip to Panorama Ridge.
 You can camp at Garibaldi Lake Campground, which sits right on the turquoise-colored lake.
+This is one of the best areas for camping in BC.
 It gets its vibrant color from the suspended rock flour running off of the Glacier.
 The campground is a great base to do the hike up to Panorama Ridge the next day.
 You can keep your heavy belongings behind and take a small day pack up to the ridge and back.

 Oldest Chinatown in Canada – Victoria BC